Frost-ORM/Frost-Web-Docs/api/classes/FrostObject.md

 • `Optional` **id**: `string`

-all FrostObjects should have the id property
+all FrostObjects should have the id property, you can override it in the derived class

 ___